MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/create-intercompany-customer-vendor-invoices.md

 6. In the search results, select the transactions to include in the intercompany invoice proposal, and then select **OK**.
 7. On the **Intercompany customer invoice** page, the intercompany project transactions that you selected from the search results are displayed.
 To modify the transactions before you send the invoice to the borrowing legal entity, do the following:

-    1. Open the **Create invoice proposal** page.
-Select additional intercompany transactions for the current invoice, and then select **Add line**.
+    1. In the **Intercompany customer invoice** pag open the invoice details and then select **Add line**.
     2. To remove a line, select it, and then select **Remove**.
-    3. View comments, reasons, financial dimensions, and other information about a selected line on the  **Invoice lines**  FastTab.
+    3. View comments, reasons, financial dimensions, and other information about a selected line on the Invoice line details.

 8. To post the intercompany customer invoice, on the Action Pane, select **Post**.